ptarmiganlabs/butler-sos-docs/content/en/docs/security/_index.md

     Butler SOS is continuously checked for security vulnerabilities by using GitHub security audit, [Snyk](https://snyk.io/), npm audit and other tools.

-## Butler talking to Qlik Sense
+## Butler SOS talking to Qlik Sense

-Butler uses https for all communication with Sense, using Sense's certificates for authentication.
+Butler SOS uses https for all communication with Sense, using Sense's certificates for authentication.